 Figure 9-207n—Number of Participating Affiliated STAs field format

-The Participating Affiliated STAs Count field represents an indication of the number of affiliated non-AP MLDs(#1001) participating in the signaled EDP(#1012) group on the link.
+The Participating Affiliated STAs Count field represents an indication of the number of affiliated non-AP MLDs(#1001) participating in the signaled EDP(#1012) group on the MLD [1002].
+This field provides the actual number of STAs in the EDP group rounded (ceil) to the nearest multiple of 10.
+[34]

-The Participating Affiliated STAs Percentage field, with values in the range of 0 to 100, represents an indication of the percentage of the associated affiliated non-AP MLDs(#1001) participating to the signalled EDP(#1012) group on the link.
-Values 101-255 are reserved.
+The Participating Affiliated STAs Percentage field value is the [35]percentage of the associated affiliated non-AP MLDs(#1001) participating to the signaled EDP(#1012) group on the MLD [1002].
+The Participating Affiliated STAs Percentage field can have a value from 0 to 100, and values [35] 101-255 are reserved.

-When transmitted by a CPE AP MLD(#1001), the AID Storage Size field indicates the minimum number of AID values required by a CPE non-AP MLD to be allowed to join in the EDP group.
+When transmitted by a [206] AP MLD(#1001), the AID Storage Size field indicates the minimum number of AID values [332] a [206]non-AP MLD shall be able [332] to be allowed to join in the EDP group.

-When transmitted by a CPE non-AP MLD, the AID Storage Size field indicates the number of AID values that the non-AP MLD can store.
+When transmitted by a [206]non-AP MLD, the AID Storage Size field indicates the number of AID values that the non-AP MLD can store.